Jensen McRae: 2025–present

+McRae will perform as an opening act for Gracie Abrams' The Look at My Life Tour for two nights in March 2027.

 Artistry

 McRae has been compared to folk artists like Tracy Chapman and describes her music as "folk-alternative-pop".
 She is an alto.
 She has said that music industry professionals attempt to box her music into R&B and soul because she's a Black artist.
 Her music was described by WNUR: "Her rich, soothing voice complements the poised rebellion rooted in her socially and politically conscious lyrics."
 Her lyrics frequently reference personal experiences and larger social and political themes.